DaedalicEntertainment/qt-coding-conventions/README.md

 14.3.
 Use proprietary types, such as `QString` or `QList` where possible.
 This avoids unnecessary and repeated type conversion while interacting with the Qt framework APIs.

-14.4.
-Test whether a pointer is valid before dereferencing it.

 ## 15. Exceptions